mailet7/capability-assessment/PROJECT.md

 - Navigation should remain simple
 - Every page should provide a path to the Assessment
 - Assessment is the primary call-to-action throughout the site

+- ## Website Architecture

+Current Website Structure

+- Home
+- Why Capability Path
+- Assessment
+- Journal
+- How Development Works
+- Developmental Areas
+  - Body
+  - Will
+  - Mind
+  - Direction
+- Resources
+- About

+Journal articles should live in:

+/journal/

+Each article should have its own URL.

+Example:

+/journal/the-house-is-part-of-school

+Assessment remains the primary call-to-action throughout the website.